dsoprea/go-napster/README.md

 - Retrieve favorite tracks
 - Retrieve track detail for one or more tracks

+**I have only implemented the functionalities that I required.
+I would be appreciative and more than happy to merge pull-requests from other developers that wish to extend this project.** See the [documentation](https://developer.rhapsody.com/api) for more of what the API supports.

 ## Example Usage

 This file is available as [example.go](example/example.go):